troyw1987/template/README.md

 # Roblox Autoload Script Template

+Main.lua will find and execute scripts posted inside this template.

 Use scripts folder to autoload scripts for specific games

 Name of scripts inside scripts folder must be the gameid.